alex-abelson/QD-mapping/README.md

 - **Save To Drive**:
   - _labels_: .txt and .npz; labels for each of the particles

-### Executed Code in the Runfile
+### General Runfile Parameters and Operation
 The actual operation of the code is simplified into a series of _if_ statements at the bottom of runfile.py.
 These _if_ statements control which of the above functions actually run when the code is executed.
 It is divided so that you can , for example, identify only the particle locations for a series of images.

-#### General Runfile Parameters
+The following inputs are set at the top of runfile.py to determine what functions are performed upon execution of the code.

 ```python
 CentroidsRun = False #Turns on and off the particle fitting code.
 DesignMatrixRun = False #Turns on and off the design matrix part of the code.